OpenVidu/openvidu.io-docs/docs/developing/index.md

       <i class="icon ion-android-alert warningIcon"></i>
   </div>
   <div class="warningBoxText">
         The following commands must be executed on Linux.
-Some changes will be necessary to make it works in Windows.
+Some changes will be necessary to make it work in Windows.
   </div>
 </div>